Paint and wood are all it takes to create this handy DIY kraft paper roller!

 And just like that, another Monthly DIY Challenge has snuck up on me!
 If you’re new to the MDC, every month my best blogging buddies and I each try to come up with a unique project based on that month’s theme or item.
+This month our theme was paint, and I decided to paint a DIY kraft paper roller that I made.

 A huge “thank you” goes out to HomeRight for sponsoring this post and for providing all of the amazing giveaway prizes!
 For August we thought we’d show you all of the ways you can use the super handy spray shelters from HomeRight!